-Creative worship for modern families happens in our Pentecost room, on the lower level, on June 22nd, July 20th and August 10th before it settles into its regular slot on the 1st Sunday of each month.
+Creative worship for modern families happens in our Pentecost room, on the lower level, on the 1st Sunday of each month.
 Enjoy a themed, family worship in a relaxed, messy and faith-filling setting, with music to get your heart and feet moving, hands-on learning and a message to guide at-home discussions!

 Sunday 11:15 am – Contemporary Liturgical Worship

 This liturgical worship features contemporary Christian music and is led by a piano-led ensemble.
 A children’s message is offered every week and Holy Communion is celebrated every week.

 Sunday 12:30 pm Santa Misa en Espanol

 This festive worship is celebrated in Spanish and led by the Nueva Genta band.
 A children’s message is offered every week and Holy Communion is celebrated every week.

 Informal Chapel Worship, Service of the Word.
 Led by clergy and program staff.
 Held in the Good Shepherd Chapel.

 Pilgrimage, a journey of faith, begins Sunday February 1, 2015 through Sunday May 3, 2015

 What is involved in the New Member Pilgrimage?